 Relative Motion cylinder provided 300% higher mean internal pressure at comparable conventional fuel and cylinder volumes, however that is without increasing piston speed that causes fluid freeze and incomplete exhaust burning.

-Increased internal combustion pressure resulted in ridding of non-manageable exhaust of CO and CH hydrocarbons, which decreased by 250% and 500% respectively, at similar use of fuel volume.
+Increased internal combustion pressure resulted in ridding of non-manageable exhaust of CO and CH hydrocarbons, which decreased by 250% and 500% respectively, at a similar use of fuel volume ( CO and HC are called the unburned exhaust, and for that reason, they are considered the markers of the burning efficiency) .
 Mass fraction of other free radicals, which is the most damaging to human health was in one simulation decreased from 0.196% to 0.114%, that is before corrections of fuel savings.

-Manageable gases like (NO2 and CO2) were desirably increased, because such increase, is in expense of non-manageable gases.
+Manageable gases like (NO2 and CO2) and H2O, were desirably increased, where such increase, is in expense of the non-manageable exhaust gases.

 The (NO) output was about the same, but was also reduced by about 50 % after correction for fuel requirements.
 It was almost eliminated with earlier injection time, and that can save on the need for expensive early filtration methods intended to convert NO to NO2.